-Hannah Morrish answers 10 key questions about Results Day
+Hannah Morrish answers 10 key questions about A-level results day

-If you’re feeling anxious about the possibility of going through Clearing, don’t be.
-It is an increasingly popular route to university – one in 10 students went to university via Clearing last year.
+If you’re feeling anxious about the possibility of going through clearing, don’t be.
+It is an increasingly popular route to university.
 Clearing is a completely legitimate way to get on to a great course at top universities, and you shouldn’t feel like a failure for using the system.

 Do your research

-If you have a feeling that there’s even a slight chance you might end up in Clearing, it pays off to do some research before Results Day.
-Courses with vacancies will be on the Ucas website, so go through the current vacancies and make a list of universities, course codes and their phone numbers ready for Results Day, just in case things don’t go to plan.
+If you have a feeling that there’s even a slight chance you might end up in clearing, it pays off to do some research before results day.
+Courses with vacancies will be on the Ucas website from July, so go through the current vacancies and make a list of universities, course codes and their phone numbers ready for results day, just in case things don’t go to plan.

-On the day, jot down a few points about your passion for your chosen course or subject and why you particularly like the course you’re applying to via Clearing.
+On the day, jot down a few points about your passion for your chosen course or subject and why you particularly like the course you’re applying to via clearing.
 Ask lots of questions when you phone the universities.
 You want to know about the course, student life, accommodation and what happens next if they give you an offer.
-You can speak to current students, universities and trained advisers on The Student Room to get a real feel for the place.

 Once you get a verbal offer from a university that you’re happy with, you can put your clearing choice into Ucas Track.
 This option is available from 3pm on results day.
 It’s better to get a place confirmed sooner rather than later as popular course places do fill up fast.